tgs/FlipKit/devguide-outline.md

 TODO FOR ME:
 * Make the site behave gracefully if some data's missing!
+E.g. tags, labels.
+Maybe concat tags 1 & 2 in python.
 * Include an API key that's just OK for localhost
 * Make a good place to keep the API key?
+Config.js?
+* Remove dependencies on 'WY 1234' format from JS files, only deal in imageID strings

 Initial Together Tasks: